AI For Emergency Vet Calls

 Routine refill, record, and appointment requests mix with emergency distress calls.

-AfterUrgent demand is classified separately from next-day administrative work.
+AfterUrgent demand is classified separately from next-day administrative work and daily-clinic callbacks.

 Questions before putting AI on the phone